Tank Park

 既有軌道步道區

-The Tank Park is located in Zhongyi Village, Dayi District (adjacent to the end station of the Tanyashen Green Trail).
-It is one of the stopping points along the bike path for tourists, featuring three M48A3 tanks which are military weapons that have endured the ravages of war.
-The armored brigade was stationed at Chiayi Airport for decades.
-After being retired, the tanks were transferred to the Dayi District Office with the approval of the Ministry of National Defense for public viewing.
+The Tank Park is located in Zhongyi Village, Daya District (adjacent to the end station of the Tanyashen Greenway).
+It is one of the attractions where cyclists often stop to visit, featuring three M48A3 tanks, which are military weapons that have experienced the ravages of war.
+The armored tank brigade was stationed at Ching Chuan Kang for several decades.
+After being decommissioned, they were transferred to the Daya District Office with the consent of the Ministry of National Defense for public viewing.
 Local residents refer to the area where the tanks are displayed as the Tank Park.
-In the early stages of the Korean War in 1950, the U.S. military found that various active-duty tanks were ineffective against North Korea's Soviet-made T-34/85 tanks, necessitating the development of a new type of tank.
-This led to the creation of the M48 tank.
+In the early stages of the Korean War in the 1950s, the U.S. military discovered that the various active tanks at the time were unable to effectively deal with North Korea's Soviet-made T-34/85 tanks, necessitating a new type of tank.
+This led to the birth of the M48 tank.
 In October 1950, the Detroit Tank Plant in the United States began designing a tank equipped with a 90mm main gun.
-In December of the same year, Chrysler Corporation was awarded the contract for this tank, which was completed in December 1951, and on July 1, 1952, Chrysler officially announced the T48 tank, naming it the Patton tank.
+In December of the same year, Chrysler Corporation obtained this design, and the tank was completed in December 1951.
+On July 1, 1952, Chrysler officially announced the T48 tank, naming it the Patton tank.

 Address:No. 305, Yuexiang Road, Daya District, Taichung City, Taiwan